RohanV01/RohanV01/README.md

 <h1 align="center">Hi 👋, I'm Rohan Vyas</h1>
 <h3 align="center">Hey there!
 I'm Rohan, a passionate learner on an exciting journey into the world of data.
 My main focus is on Python, and I'm enthusiastic about exploring its limitless possibilities.
-I'm particularly drawn to the fascinating realms of Machine Learning and Bioinformatics, where I hope to leverage the power of technology to make meaningful contributions.</h3>
+I'm particularly drawn to the fascinating realms of Machine Learning and Biology or as we call it "Digital Biology", where I hope to leverage the power of technology to make meaningful contributions.</h3>

 - 🌱 I’m currently learning **Statistics, Machine Learning Basics**